petk/php-build-system/docs/cmake-intro.md

 Cache variables, in particular, are noteworthy because they offer a means to store values that remain consistent across different CMake runs and are accessible to various parts of your project.
-You can even provide documentation to describe the purpose of a cache variable.
+These variables also require a short documentation help text to describe their purpose.

 #### 3.1.2.
 Working with cache variables